 In the US, similar to his attempts in getting IP offices to recognise his AI system as an inventor for the grant of patents, Dr Stephen Thaler applied in 2018 for copyright registration of a piece of visual art called A Recent Entrance to Paradise, which he claimed had been independently generated by his "creativity machine" and as a work made for hire, since he owned the AI system.
 The application was repeatedly rejected by the US Copyright Office and his subsequent appeal to a Federal District Court was dismissed.
 The court held that human authorship is a "bedrock requirement of copyright" based on "centuries of settled understanding".
 Thaler has since filed a notice of appeal with the US Court of Appeals for the District of Columbia Circuit and a decision is expected sometime later in 2024.
-The court of Appeals for the District of Columbia Circuit and a decision is expected sometime later in 2024.

-Apart from its rejection of A Recent Entrance to Paradise by Thaler's creativity machine, the US Copyright Office has also issued the following significant decisions involving Al-generated works:
+Apart from its rejection of A Recent Entrance to Paradise by Thaler's creativity machine, the US Copyright Office has also issued the following significant decisions involving AI-generated works: